mthiebaux/JSNtemplate/README.md

 ## *Localtunnel*

 The *Console* app automatically sets up a localtunnel URL for public access to the client, using port 8080.
-When the server is running, the client can access at an auto-generated URL resembling the following:
+When the server is running, the client can access it directly via a sharable, auto-generated URL resembling the following:

 ```
 https://silent-banks-train-209-6-243-197.loca.lt